Updated: 13 March 2026

 South Australia Police have issued further declarations for the purposes of their expanded powers to search for weapons in public places.

-From midday 30 December 2025, police may search people and their belongings for weapons using a metal detector if they are:
+From midday 12 March 2026, police may search people and their belongings for weapons using a metal detector if they are in, entering or leaving any of the following shopping precincts:

 A complete list of declared events and places currently in effect, along with maps, can be found on the SAPOL website.